How to Do Payroll in South Carolina: Everything Employers Need to Know

 Step-by-Step Instructions to Running Payroll in South Carolina

-Step 1: Set up your business as an employer.
 At the federal level, you need to apply for an employee identification number (EIN) and register for an account in the Electronic Federal Tax Payment System (EFTPS).

 You’ll also need to register for an unemployment tax account.
 You can register online via the SC Department of Employment and Workforce.
 You will receive a seven-digit South Carolina State Tax ID and an unemployment tax rate in the mail two to three weeks after registering.

-Step 4: Collect employee payroll forms.
 It’s best to collect employment forms from new hires during the onboarding process.
 Federal payroll forms include the W-4, I-9, and a direct deposit authorization form.
 South Carolina also requires employees to fill out an additional document for state withholding called the SC W-4.

-Step 6: Calculate payroll and pay employees.
 There are many ways to calculate payroll, and it’s up to you to decide which is best for your business.
 You can use payroll software, a calculator (use our free time card calculator to do some basic time calculations), or even Excel (we have a free template).

-- Monthly Depositor: Requires that you deposit employment taxes on payments made during a month by the 15th day of the following month.
+- Monthly depositor: Requires that you deposit employment taxes on payments made during a month by the 15th day of the following month.

-- Semiweekly Depositor: Requires that you deposit employment taxes for payments made Wednesday, Thursday, and/or Friday by the following Wednesday.
+- Semiweekly depositor: Requires that you deposit employment taxes for payments made Wednesday, Thursday, and/or Friday by the following Wednesday.
 Deposit taxes for payments made Saturday, Sunday, Monday, and/or Tuesday by the following Friday.

 It’s important to note that schedules for depositing and reporting taxes are not the same.
 Employers who deposit both monthly and semiweekly should only report their taxes quarterly or annually by filing Form 941 or Form 944.